jvprosser/CDE-Iceberg-demo/README.md

 9. note that we are loading the same data but from an even earlier snapshot, because we always want to train from a known dataset.
 10. Run the files 2 or 3 more times.
 11. go and look at the experiments.
 Compare them.
-12. Mention that your code is broken and you cant deploy a model at this point, but can schedule a followup for later.
+12. Mention that you won't deploy a model at this point, but can schedule a followup for later.

 ## Viz
 1. If there's time, go to the data tab you opened earlier.